BanyanCo/NEAR-Bounty-Board/.github/ISSUE_TEMPLATE/-bounty-request-.md

 ## Sponsorship Agreement
 > Have you already discussed this bounty with the NEAR HACKS sponsorship coordinator nearhacks.com/contact) Leaving blank is funding is needed.

-## Organization
-> Put the name and website of the organization you represent.
-Leave blank if you are an individual.

-## Rules
-> Put rules and eligibility submissions for this bounty.

-## Github User Names of Judges
-> Put the usernames of judges for this bounty track.
-YOU MUST JUDGE if you submit a bounty and it gets approved with funding.